pascoalf/Inter-comparison-of-marine-microbiome-sampling-protocols/README.md

 Contact: up202010522@g.uporto.pt

-**The article is under peer-review for publication in ISME communications.**
+**The article was accepted for publication in ISME communications.**